stendahls/Yggdrasil/README.md

 [![Platform](https://img.shields.io/cocoapods/p/Yggdrasil.svg?style=flat)](http://cocoapods.org/pods/Yggdrasil)
 ![Swift](https://img.shields.io/badge/%20in-swift%204.2-orange.svg)

-Yggdrasil is a network library which wraps [Taskig](https://github.com/stendahls/Taskig) and [Alamofire](https://github.com/Alamofire/Alamofire) to allow easy to use async/await based network requests.
+Yggdrasil is a network library which allows to create and execute async/await based network requests.
+The focus is on easy and simple usage to avoid too much code overhead.
+Yggdrasil is protocol based with some additional structs and classes for convenient usage.

 For more information concenring async/await take a look at [Taskig](https://github.com/stendahls/Taskig) which is the underlying async/await library.

-Yggdrasil is protocol based and modular with some additional structs and classes for convenient usage.
+Internally uses Yggdrasil [Taskig](https://github.com/stendahls/Taskig) and [Alamofire](https://github.com/Alamofire/Alamofire).

 ## Quick Start

-Start a simple download to file task:
+Start a simple download to file task.

 ```swift
 // Download task which will return a file URL to the downloaded data, a picture in this case